-Whether it’s a new gadget or a new discovery made, I visit technology sites almost on a daily basis to see what the future holds, plus I always have to have the latest gadget or gizmo.
-Technology makes life so much better and simpler.
+I visit technology sites almost every day to see what the future holds, whether it’s a new gadget or a new discovery, and I always have to have the latest gadget or gizmo.
+Technology has made life so much easier and more convenient.

-I would have loved to be an astrophysicist, but it “hooked” me too late in life, but whenever I find the time I like to read books about the universe and I love to talk for hours on end on the subject (fair warning – don’t get me started).
+I would have loved to be an astrophysicist, but it “hooked” me too late in life, but whenever I have the time, I enjoy reading books about the universe and talking for hours on end about it (fair warning – don’t get me started).

-Pop-culture to me stretches from the latest to the very nostalgic, especially if your a child of the 80’s like me.
-Till this day I still enjoy watching those morning cartoons we used to watch before going off to school.
+Pop culture, to me, encompasses everything from the most recent to the most nostalgic, especially if you’re an 80’s child like me.
+Even now, I enjoy watching those morning cartoons we used to watch before heading off to school.

 Puzzles & Brain Teasers

-I really enjoy brain teasers.
-The satisfaction of figuring out an extremely hard puzzle does the mind good.
-It’s a great mental exercise for the brain and I still have all my brain puzzles my mom got me as a child. #ThanksMom
+I’m a big fan of brain teasers.
+The satisfaction of solving a particularly difficult puzzle is beneficial to the mind.
+It’s a great mental workout for the brain, and I still have all of the brain puzzles my mother bought me when I was a kid. #ThanksMom

-Did I mention I am an illusionist?
-I did it professionally for a while, but now I only do it at parties or gatherings.
-It’s a great icebreaker.
-I started to doing magic tricks like these since I was 4 (and my mom has the VHS tapes to prove it).
+Did I mention I’m a magician?
+I used to do it professionally, but now I only do it at parties or gatherings.
+It’s an excellent icebreaker.
+Since I was four years old, I’ve been performing magic tricks like these (and yes I have the embarissing VHS tapes to prove it).

-I’m a moderate collector of statues and figurines.
-My statues are a collection of my favourite characters from movies, games and comics.
-I also collect (and sometimes 3D Print) movie memorabilia or anything relating to geeky things.
+I have a small collection of statues and figurines.
+My statues depict some of my favorite characters from movies, video games, and comic books.
+I also collect (and occasionally 3D print) movie memorabilia and other geeky items.

-3D Printing is an addictive hobby, the fact that you can print almost anything seems almost science fiction.
-I love printing gifts for friends and family and for display in my home.
-For more on my 3D printing have a look here.
+3D printing is an addictive hobby; the ability to print almost anything appears to be science fiction.
+I enjoy printing gifts for friends and family as well as displaying them in my home.
+Look here for more information on my 3D printing.